-1. Stop stalling.
+1. No more stalling.
 By law, Congress was supposed to have passed a budget resolution for fiscal year 2018 by April 15.
-Several months later, the Senate and House of Representatives are still not close to agreeing on a budget.
-The 12 annual bills that fund the government are also well behind schedule, which caused Congress to pass a stopgap spending bill extending the deadline to avoid a government shutdown from September 30 to December 8.
+It finally did so several months later, more than three weeks into the fiscal year.
+Now, the 12 annual bills that fund the government are well behind schedule, which caused Congress to pass a stopgap spending bill extending the deadline to avoid a government shutdown from September 30 to December 8.
 The dysfunction and delays in the basic tasks of developing a budget and keeping the government open contribute to voters’ diminishing confidence in Washington and make it much harder to fix the debt.

 2. Agree on a budget that puts the debt on a declining path.
 The national debt is already higher than it has been since the end of World War II at 77 percent of the economy.
 The non-partisan Congressional Budget Office forecasts that debt will climb to over 96 percent in ten years and warns that high and rising debt will have serious consequences.
 Congress needs to finalize a budget that provides a blueprint for fixing the debt so that it is declining as a share of the economy in the years to come.